-NEW YORK—Anybody who has ever worked in theater or attended it on a regular basis has a story about things going amiss on stage, whether falling scenery, malfunctioning props, or actors missing their cues.
-Numerous books have been written on the subject, along with several plays, with Michael Frayn’s “Noises Off” being the crown jewel in the latter category.
-Now, a wonderful new homage to the pantheon of theatrical catastrophes has emerged with “The Play That Goes Wrong.”
+NEW YORK—Anybody who has ever worked in theater or attended it on a regular basis has a story about things going amiss on stage, whether it’s falling scenery, malfunctioning props, or actors missing their cues.
+Books have been written on the subject, along with several plays, with Michael Frayn’s “Noises Off” being the crown jewel in the latter category.
+Now, a wonderful new homage to theatrical catastrophes has been produced: “The Play That Goes Wrong.”

 The plot employs a play-within-a-play framework.
-The curtain opens on the Cornley University Drama Society’s presentation of a murder mystery in the classic Agatha Christie mode.
+The curtain opens on the Cornley Polytechnic Drama Society’s presentation of a murder mystery in the classic Agatha Christie mode.
 At an English country estate, on the night of his engagement party, Charles Haversham has been found murdered in a seemingly locked room.
-Among those in attendance are his fiancée Florence, his brother Cecil (with whom Florence has been having an affair), Florence’s brother Thomas, and Perkins, Charlie’s loyal butler.
+Among those attending are his fiancée, Florence, his brother Cecil (with whom Florence has been having an affair), Florence’s brother Thomas, and Perkins, Charlie’s loyal butler.
 There’s also a gardener about somewhere.
-Arriving soon after Charles’s body has been discovered is the local police inspector who tries to figure out who killed Charles, and why.
+Arriving soon after Charles’s body has been discovered is the local police inspector, who tries to figure out who killed Charles and why.

-However, as the title of the show suggests, things don’t go quite as planned.
+However, as the title of the show suggests, the play doesn’t go quite as planned.
 The cast valiantly tries to follow the storyline, but are forced to deal with one unexpected complication after another.
-Beginning with their inability to get into the locked room (even though they have the key) where the corpse is reposing, things go from bad to worse with props that aren’t properly placed, cues being missed, and scenery that falls down.
+Beginning with their inability to get into the locked room (even though they have the key) with the corpse, things go from bad to worse, with props improperly placed, cues missed, and scenery falling down.

-What is made clear from the beginning is that while this group may be a determined company of amateurs who firmly believe the show must go on, they are clearly not up to the challenge of thinking on their feet when things go off-kilter.
-Rather, they seem to have it drilled into them that they must progress in an exact line, going from one previously planned moment to the next.
+While this group may be a determined company of amateurs who believe the show must go on, they are clearly not up to the challenge of thinking on their feet when things go off-kilter.
+Rather, they seem to have it drilled into them that they must progress in an exact line from one previously planned moment to the next.

-Adding an additional layer of fun is the writers’ decision to make the audience partial participants in the show.
+Adding an additional layer of fun is the writers’ decision to make the audience into partial participants in the show.
 Actor Henry Shields, in the persona of the police inspector, for example, tries to maintain his composure but finally collapses in a ball of hysterics, screaming for a prop which he cannot find.
-The audience can clearly see it though.
+The audience, though, can clearly see it.

 Another good moment occurs when the audience sees Trevor, up in his technical area, grip the side of the balcony in horror at the shambles the show has become.

-A London import with the original West End cast, the show is helped tremendously in that the writers of the play, Henry Lewis, Jonathan Sayer, and Shields also take roles and all thus know how to milk their lines and actions for maximum effect.
+A London import with the original West End cast, the show is helped tremendously in that the writers of the play, Henry Lewis, Jonathan Sayer, and Shields are in the production and all know how to milk their lines and actions for maximum effect.
 Sayer is absolutely hysterical as an actor who has frequent problems pronouncing his lines.
-“Ominous” becoming “omoo-noos” and “cyanide” becomes ky-a-nid-ee” among others.
+“Ominous” becoming “omoo-noos” and “cyanide” becomes “ky-a-nid-ee” among others.

-Gleefully biting the hand that feeds it, “The Play That Goes Wrong” is a winning farce that brings forth every actor’s worst nightmare.
-The result is a state of side-splitting laughter.
+Gleefully biting the hand that feeds it, “The Play That Goes Wrong” is a winning farce that depicts every actor’s worst nightmare.
+The result for the audience is a state of side-splitting laughter.
 Bravo!